-“We have very individualized academic programs that are carefully and thoughtfully put together for our students,” Dr. Loftin says.
-“Assessment, observations and parent interviews inform our students’ educational plans.
-That coupled with high-quality teaching provides the tools for our students to shine.”
+While most schools talk about the importance of meeting students where they are in their educational journey, it’s even more critical with neurodiverse students.
+“That’s why we offer very individualized academic programs that are carefully and thoughtfully put together for our students,” Dr. Loftin says.
+“Assessment, observations and parent interviews inform our students’ educational plans, and that’s coupled with high-quality teaching to provide the tools for our students to shine.”

 10 Tower Hill Rd., Mountain Lakes